 In the mood to hit the town?
 KC nightlife has a little something for everyone!
 Head to KC Live! in the Power & Light District, where you’ll find bars, live entertainment, and hot dance spots in an indoor-outdoor venue that spans a full city block.
 Hang out with friends at North Kansas City’s Chicken N Pickle, a giant entertainment complex that has good food, tons of beer, and fun lawn games to keep you busy all night long.
 Make your way to the Westport neighborhood to find Kansas City’s best drag shows at gay club Missie B’s, or see your favorite games on big screens at sports lounge Westport Ale House.
 Or level up your retro gaming skills at arcade bar Up-Down KC in the Crossroads Art District.

 Moving to Kansas City?
 With easily accessible storage facilities throughout the KC metro—including Overland Park, Shawnee, Grandview, and more—Extra Space Storage can make your transition easier.
-Find self storage near you!
+Find Kansas City storage near you!